ilsefeenstra/CassBenteDemiIlse/README.md

 The report can be found in /docs.
 There is a version per milestone as well as the final version of the report.
 In this folder you can also find the pdf of the presentation.

 ## How to use code
-The code should be executed in google colab.
-Since google colab is used, self made functions cannot be imported and each notebook contains the full code for the model.
+The code should be executed in Google Colab.
+Since Google Colab is used, self made functions cannot be imported and each notebook contains the full code for the model.

 ## Authors
 Cass Maes, Bente van Katwijk, Demi Soetens and Ilse Feenstra